Group Life Insurance

 Excess Medical (Travel) Insurance

-The University of King’s College, as a participating member of Interuniversity Services, Inc. (ISI), has formed a partnership with SSQ Insurance Group to offer Excess Medical (Travel) Insurance to employees who meet the eligibility criteria.
+The University of King’s College, as a participating member of Interuniversity Services, Inc. (ISI), has formed a partnership with SSQ/Beneva Insurance Group to offer Excess Medical (Travel) Insurance to employees who meet the eligibility criteria.

 Eligibility of Insurance:

-All participating members, their Spouses and Dependent Children must be covered under a Canadian federal and/or provincial health and hospitalization insurance plan and must show proof of enrollment into a major medical group policy.
+All participating members, their Spouses and Dependent Children must be covered under a Canadian federal and/or provincial health and hospitalization insurance plan and must show proof of enrolment into a major medical group policy.

 IMPORTANT: